Sophia Lillis

 Sophia Lillis (born February 13, 2002) is an American actress.
-She gained prominence for her roles as Beverly Marsh in the horror films It (2017) and It: Chapter Two (2019), and as a teenager with telekinesis in the Netflix drama series I Am Not Okay With This (2020).
+She gained prominence for her roles as Beverly Marsh in the horror films It (2017) and It: Chapter Two (2019) and as a teenager with telekinesis in the Netflix drama series I Am Not Okay with This (2020).

-Lillis has also appeared in the HBO psychological thriller miniseries Sharp Objects (2018) and the film Dungeons & Dragons: Honor Among Thieves (2023).
+Lillis has also appeared in the HBO psychological thriller miniseries Sharp Objects (2018), the film Dungeons & Dragons: Honor Among Thieves (2023), and the HBO comedy thriller series The Chair Company (2025).

 Early life

 Sophia Lillis was born on February 13, 2002, along with her fraternal twin brother, Jake.
+Lillis and her parents appeared in a 2012 episode of The Real Housewives of New York City in which Jake, a bilateral above-knee amputee, was presented with hybrid running legs by Aviva Drescher.

 Career

 Early work

-In 2012, Lillis appeared on an episode of the fifth season of The Real Housewives of New York City, as herself.

 Lillis made her film debut starring in the 2016 film 37.
 Previously, she had a minor role in Julie Taymor's stage production of William Shakespeare's A Midsummer Night's Dream, which was also filmed for live showings.
+She is an alumna of the Lee Strasberg Theatre and Film Institute.